fstxz/divine_tools/README.md

 Modding tools for Divine Divinity.

+Note: it may also work with files from Beyond Divinity, but I have not tested it.

 ## Usage

 ### Editor

 Launching the program without any arguments will open the editor that allows to open and edit various binary files.

+#### World editor

-To launch the world editor, open a world file (`world.xN`) located in `main/startup` or in a save game folder.
+To launch the world editor, open a world file (`world.xN`) located in `main/startup` or in a save game folder. `Help -> World editor` menu provides info on how to use the world editor.

 ### Packed `.cmp` files